Angel or Little Devil

 “You called me, Alpha,” Kaden said, towering over my table with his 6′2 frame, looking at the papers I was holding in my hand.

 Kaden River was the eldest son of the former beta Kyle River.
 Kaden was twenty when his father died in a rogue attack then he acquired the title of the beta and worked with my dad for three years.
-Last year, I turned eighteen and became Alpha but I decided to keep Kaden as my beta instead of his younger brother.
-Kaden was the best trainer in my pack and also a good friend of mine despite the age difference between us.
-He had a beautiful mate and two pups of his own.
+Last year, when I turned eighteen and became Alpha I was given a choice to pick his younger brother as my beta but I chose Kaden.
+Because he was the best trainer in my pack and also a good friend of mine despite the age difference between us.
+And he had a beautiful mate and two adorable pups of his own.

 “This is the list of the wolves that will be patrolling the boundaries tonight.”

 Kaden took the list from my hand and glanced at it.

 “But the list was sent a week ago, Aria.
 And this arrangement is completely different.”

 “After last night, I am not taking any risks—at least not tonight when we will be having Alphas of all neighboring packs on our land.
 I have selected the best-trained commanders to lead the nine groups of wolves.
 Tell all these people whose names are mentioned in this list to leave in half an hour.”

 I heard another knock and my Gemma entered aka Caleb.
 Kaden and I stared at him with a scowl because he didn’t take permission before entering.
 He stared at us with a wide grin on his face and made his way to my table.

 “You called me?
 I was just leaving to get ready for the party,” Caleb said.